The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

 The theoretical possibility that local relative-motion effects may lead to the illusion of apparent global acceleration was originally raised in~\cite{T1,T2} and subsequently refined in~\cite{TK,T3}.
-Additional theoretical backing was recently given in the alternative approach of~\cite{H}.
-By considering a congruence of null geodesics in a general spacetime and analysing the associated luminosity distance between emitters and observers, the author concluded that local effects could create the false impression of accelerated expansion by changing the sign of the (effective) deceleration parameter.
-It was also argued that, if the observers were allowed to have peculiar motions, a dipole imprint should appear in the measured distribution of the deceleration parameter~\cite{H}.
+Additional independent theoretical backing was recently given in the alternative approach of~\cite{H}.
+There, by considering a congruence of null geodesics in a general spacetime and analysing the associated luminosity distance between emitters and observers, the author concluded that local effects could create the false impression of accelerated expansion by changing the sign of the (effective) deceleration parameter~\cite{H}.
+There, it was also claimed that, when the luminosity distance is involved and peculiar velocities are allowed, the relative-motion effects are stronger than the purely kinematic ones identified here.
+In such a case, the transition scale ($\lambda_P$) will exceed the values estimated in Eqs.~(\ref{lambdaP1}) and (\ref{lambdaP2}) here.
+Finally, the same study also confirmed that an apparent dipole imprint should appear in the locally measured sky-distribution of the deceleration parameter, due to the observers' peculiar motion alone~\cite{H}.
+The reader is also referred to~\cite{MH} for numerical simulations based on that work.